Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

 #### New and changed features

 - Machine Learning (ML) Inference API updates
-  - capi-machine-learning-inference-single package have been added so that devices may have SingleShot API without installing Pipeline API, GStreamer, and NNStreamer's core packages.
+  - capi-machine-learning-inference-single package has been added so that devices may have SingleShot API without installing Pipeline API, GStreamer, and NNStreamer's core packages.
   - Version 2.7.0 of TensorFlow Lite has been supported as default.
 - Machine Learning (ML) Service API (new)
-  - API set to set / get / delete pipeline descriptions has been added.
+  - API set to set/get/delete pipeline descriptions has been added.
 Applications may register (set) pipeline descriptions and other applications may refer to (get) such shared pipeline descriptions.
 - Machine Learning (ML) Training API updates
   - ml_train_model_get_layer() API has been added to get neural network layer from the model with the given name.
 - NNTrainer updates
   - New layers to support advanced training methods have been added.
     - CNN: Convolution 1D layer.
-    - Recurrent Net: LSTM Cell, GRU Cell, RNN Cell and Zoneout LSTM Cell layer
+    - Recurrent Net: LSTM Cell, GRU Cell, RNN Cell, and Zoneout LSTM Cell layer
 - NNStreamer updates
   - NNStreamer has been upgraded to version 2.1.
   - Extra configuration for product support has been added.
   - TF-Lite filter has been updated to support XNNPACK Delegate of Tensorflow Lite.
   - TRIx-Engine filter for TRIV2 NPU has been added.
   - [Experimental] new interfaces for Edge-AI service are introduced.
-This will provide various among-device AI experience:
+This will provide various among-device AI experiences:
-    - provides inference or AI-based service from low-powered node to high-end device.
+    - Provides inference or AI-based service from low-powered node to high-end device.
-    - publishes or subscribes raw data stream (e.g., camera frame, sensor data) via MQTT.
+    - Publishes or subscribes raw data stream (e.g., camera frame, sensor data) via MQTT.
     - This may support both pipelined or non-pipelined applications and edge devices.
 - Trix-Engine
   - Support TRIx NPU equipped product, DTV